Light Lemon Mint Iced Black Tea

 Variations

-Add 4–5 thin slices of fresh ginger alongside the mint during the cold infusion step for a gently warming version with an additional layer of aromatic depth that pairs naturally with the mint and lemon.
+Add a few thin slices of fresh ginger during the cold mint-and-zest infusion for a warming edge alongside the cooling mint.

 Frequently Asked Questions